MicrosoftDocs/playfab-docs/playfab-docs/features/config/dev-test-live/explore-automation.md

 Pretty neat, huh?

-Once you've set up Push Notifications (see [Push Notification Basics](../../engagement/push-notifications/push-notification-basics.md)) you can send players personalized messages when they enter and exit segments.
+Once you've set up Push Notifications (see [Push Notifications Quickstart](../../engagement/push-notifications/push-notifications-quickstart.md)) you can send players personalized messages when they enter and exit segments.
 Executing CloudScript is another great way to interact with your players and test new rewards.

 ## Step 4: Override a store